 and Vixen, a then-former member of the Justice League with animal-related powers, who joined up after drug dealers killed everyone else at a modeling shoot.

 Eventually, the Suicide Squad's existence was revealed to the public and later the operation was shut down and Amanda Waller sent to prison for crimes committed while head of the team.
 She was later offered a pardon in exchange for performing services for the government (the poetic justice of this did not escape anyone) and the Suicide Squad was reformed as a private contractor, though still with the ability to recruit convicted criminals as needed.
 The series ended with issue #66 (June, 1992).There were various incarnations of the Squad appearing in other titles for a few years, then a new Suicide Squad series began in 2001.
 Written by Keith Giffen, this version was headed by Frank ("Sergeant") Rock, and lasted only twelve issues.
 The series ended on the cliffhanger that Rock may have been an impostor, and leaving open the question of just who that version of the Squad had actually worked for.The Squad has since been reformed under Amanda Waller's leadership, appearing in 52, Checkmate and the limited series Suicide Squad: Raise the Flag, which brought back Rick Flagg Jr. as a brainwashed pawn of General Eiling.A new series launched in 2011 as part of the line-wide revamp of The DCU.
 The series, written by Adam Glass and drawn by Marco Rudy, will star redesigned versions of Deadshot, Harley Quinn, and King Shark, among others.The Suicide Squad made an appearance on Justice League Unlimited under its original name of Task Force X, as the word "suicide" was considered off limits for the young audience (Though Superman calls Batman's plan to kamikaze the space station into the doom machine "suicide").
 Therein the team consisted of Rick Flagg, Deadshot, Plastique, Captain Boomerang, and Clock King, working under the purview of Amanda Waller.The Squad also appeared during the tenth season of Smallville (with a lineup of Rick Flag, Deadshot, Plastique, and Warp), and the second season of Arrow (with a lineup of John Diggle, Deadshot, Bronze Tiger, and Shrapnel).
-A movie is also in development.Batman: Assault on Arkham is a Suicide Squad movie in all but name, with Batman only making limited appearances.
-As the name implies, overlaps with the Batman Arkham Series of video games.Not related to Monty Python's Life of Brian's Seppuku squad.
+A movie is also in development as part of the DC Cinematic Universe.Batman: Assault on Arkham is a Suicide Squad movie in all but name, with Batman only making limited appearances.
+As the name implies, overlaps with the Batman Arkham Series of video games.Not related to Monty Pythons Life Of Brian's Seppuku squad.

 This comicbook series provides examples of the following: